Native American Nations in the Southwest: Oklahoma and Texas

 Those who became Native Americans migrated eastward as they required additional food and agricultural lands and spread their communities through Texas and Oklahoma onward into the American Southeast.
 Later, many of them moved back the other direction under Federal Relocation Programs.

 Oklahoma is often called "Indian Country", because of the large number of Native North American groups placed on reservations in this state during and after the Indian Removals begun by President Andrew Jackson.

 First Nations and Native Americans from Canada and the Pacific Northwest of the USA migrated east and south as well.
 As all of these nations and smaller groups - bands and pueblos and independent groups or communities - moved eastward and encountered European explorers and settlers.

-These Indigenous Peoples also met incoming African slaves and peoples from the West Indies and intermixed with them, forming unique cultural segments of America in Metis groups and Creoles, Floridian native groups, and other such interesting ethnicities.
+These indigenous peoples also met incoming African slaves and peoples from the West Indies and intermixed with them, forming unique cultural segments of America in Metis groups and Creoles, Floridian native groups, and other such interesting ethnic groups.

 Diversity Within Native North Americans

 When thinking of the American Southwest, many individuals think about the famous Hopi Nation in Arizona or the mystical legends of New Mexican tribes.
 These are quite different from the many indigenous groups found in Oklahoma and Texas, just a couple of states to the east and still located in the Southwest.

 At one time in the 20th century, the standard depiction of any Native American cost to coast was a man in deerskin jacket and leggings, wearing a Plains Indian feathered headdress, standing next to a teepee, tending a campfire, and having a tall totem pole.
 This image was really a composite of several tribal groups and not found at all in some parts of the United States.